5 Easy Home Emergency Preparedness Tips

 WHN TIP – Plan Ahead: Watch this video for tips on creating a home escape plan.

-Bonus Tip: Download these free apps from the Red Cross and be prepared for emergencies:
+Download these free apps from the Red Cross and be prepared for emergencies:

 - First aid app – Get instant access to information on handling the most common first aid emergencies.